BenFash/RateTheWork/TESTING.md

 Make sure to include the `required` attribute on any form-fields that should be mandatory.
 Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

-You should include any manual tests performed, and the expected results/outcome.

-Testing should be replicable.
-Ideally, tests cases should focus on each individual section of every page on the website.
-Each test case should be specific, objective, and step-wise replicable.

-Instead of adding a general overview saying that everything works fine, consider documenting tests on each element of the page (ie. button clicks, input box validation, navigation links, etc.) by testing them in their happy flow, and also the bad/exception flow, mentioning the expected and observed results, and drawing a parallel between them where applicable.

-Consider using the following format for manual test cases:

-Expected Outcome / Test Performed / Result Received / Fixes Implemented

-- **Expected**: "Feature is expected to do X when the user does Y."
-- **Testing**: "Tested the feature by doing Y."
-- (either) **Result**: "The feature behaved as expected, and it did Y."
-- (or) **Result**: "The feature did not respond to A, B, or C."
-- **Fix**: "I did Z to the code because something was missing."

-Use the table below as a basic start, and expand on it using the logic above.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | User Action | Expected Result | Pass/Fail | Comments |